 5 See paragraph 7.8 of the IFRS Foundation Due Process Handbook.
+6 If no Standard specifically applies to a transaction, other event or

 If no Standard specifically applies to a transaction, other event or condition, paragraph 11 of IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors requires entities to consider the Conceptual Framework in developing and applying an accounting policy for that transaction.
 If a Standard permits a choice of accounting policy, entities select an accounting policy subject to an overall requirement in IAS 1 Presentation of Financial Statements that financial statements must provide a fair presentation of the entity's financial position, financial performance and cash flows.
 The link between fair presentation and the concepts in the Conceptual Framework is described in paragraph 15 of IAS 1.